jsidhu45/Dharat-tools/README.md

 **Initially run with smaller iterations and coarser DEM resolution to check computation time**

+Currenty the code is in raw form, in future improvements will be updated to optimize and speed up the code.

 "THIS IS RESEARCH CODE PROVIDED TO YOU "AS IS" WITH NO WARRANTIES OF CORRECTNESS.
 USE AT YOUR OWN RISK."

 For more information contact: jaspreet_singh_10@sfu.ca